mrkazawa/quiz-quest-vibe/docs/USER_GUIDE.md

 1. **Access the App**

-   - Open your web browser and navigate to the Quiz Quest Vibe URL
+   - Open your web browser and navigate to the Quiz Quest URL
    - You'll see the main landing page with "Teacher Login" and "Join as Student" options

 2. **Teacher Login**